egalion/briesaed/wholecourseBRIE.md

 >
 > *note*: Especially persecuted were Christians of various Protestant denominations who were accused of espionage.
 In 1949 four of them were sentenced to life imprisonment.
 Catholics were also persecuted.
 In 1952 four priests were executed.

-*1946 - 8 Sep*: 91% vote at the referendum.
-92% support the republic.
+*1946 - 8 Sep*: 91% voted at the referendum.
+92% supported the republic.
 The royal family left Bulgaria on the next day.

-*1946 - 15 Sep*: Bulgaria became People’s Republic of Bulgaria.
+*1946 - 15 Sep*: Bulgaria became the People’s Republic of Bulgaria.

-*1946 - 26 Oct*: In a pre-election speech Georgi Dimitrov categorically stated that the new power will not abolish the private property for peasants, manufacturers and the people of physical and mental labour.
+*1946 - 26 Oct*: In a pre-election speech Georgi Dimitrov categorically stated that the new power would not abolish the private property for peasants, manufacturers and the people of physical and mental labour.

 *1946 - 27 Oct*: Elections for a Great National Assembley (6-th).
 The Fatherland Front won 366 out of 465 seats.
 Despite repressions the opposition got 29% of the election votes.